 While there is a fee for parking your car within the Royal National park, you don’t have to pay it if you only park within the suburb of Bundeena.

 NB NPWS Park fees

 VERY IMPORTANT: If you plan to go somewhere else within the national park please, refer to the page of NSW National Parks webpage for daily fees; some places in the Royal National Park only allow you to pay by cash.

 Tip: If you love nature, buying the NPWS annual pass will save you the headache of checking fees every time that you go to visit a National Park from NSW, plus save you money.

 Renting a family-friendly beach house is often what works best.
-I recommend using Home Away Stay as they have a really wide variety of properties to choose from.

 Some of the beachfront properties are absolutely to die for.

 Have you visited Bundeena?